MatthewReid854/reliability/docs/Reliability test duration.rst

 -   If print_results is True, all the variables will be printed to the console.
 -   If show_plot is True a plot of producer's and consumer's risk Vs test duration will be generated.
 Use plt.show() to display it.

+Example 1
+*********

 In the example below the consumer requires a vehicle to achieve an MTBF of 2500km and is willing to accept 20% risk that they accept a bad item when they should have rejected it.
 The producer has designed the vehicle to have an MTBF of 3000km and they are willing to accept 20% risk that the consumer rejects a good item when they should have accepted it.
 How many kilometres should the reliability test be?
-Using the function we find the test needs to be 231616 km.

 .. code:: python

     from reliability.Reliability_testing import reliability_test_duration
     import matplotlib.pyplot as plt
     reliability_test_duration(MTBF_required=2500, MTBF_design=3000, consumer_risk=0.2, producer_risk=0.2)
     plt.show()

     '''
-    Reliability Test Duration Solver for time-terminated test Required test duration: 231615.79491309822 # Note that this duration is the total time on test and may be split across several vehicles.
+    Reliability Test Duration Solver for time-terminated test:
+    Required test duration: 231615.79491309822
     Specified consumer's risk: 0.2
     Specified producer's risk: 0.2
     Specified MTBF required by the consumer: 2500 Specified MTBF designed to by the producer: 3000
     '''

+Using the function we find the test needs to be 231616 km.
+Note that this duration is the total time on test and may be split across several vehicles.
+See the discussion points below on whether to split the test duration up among multiple vehicles.

 .. image:: images/reliability_test_duration.png

+Splitting the test up among several vehicles has both positives and negatives as follows:

+**Advantages of testing on only a few vehicles**

+- We can observe the failure behaviour later in life.
+If we tested 50 vehices to 4632km each then we are unlikely to observe failures that typically occur after 50000km.
+- It costs us less in vehicles since each vehicle has some of its life consumed during the testing.
+- We may not have many items available for testing, particularly if it is a prototype that is yet to enter full production.
+- We may not have many test facilities available so keeping the number of vehicles to a small number is often limited by the availability of the test facilities.

+**Advantages of splitting the testing up between many vehicles**

+- It is more representative of the population since all the testing on a single vehicle may not be accurate if that one vehicle is above or below average quality compared to the rest of the vehicles.
+- Testing can be done faster which also means less cost on testing facilities.
+Reliability testing is often something that Project managers will put pressure on to cut if the project is falling behind schedule so using more vehicles may be a way to get the same amount of reliability testing done faster.

-**How does the algorithm work?**
+How does the algorithm work?
+****************************

 The underlying method is as follows: